r2devops/hub/jobs/phpdocumentor/README.md

 !!! info

     This job allows you to use a configuration file named `phpdoc.dist.xml` (see [syntax](https://docs.phpdoc.org/3.0/guide/references/configuration.html)).
-    By default PHPDoc will search for a configuration file in `PROJECT_ROOT` and will use it if the file does exist.
+    By default, PHPDoc will search for a configuration file in `PROJECT_ROOT` and will use it if the file does exist.
 But you can customize the location to `phpdoc.dist.xml` by editing `PHPDOC_CONFIG_FILE`.

 ## Job details